herm812/herm812/README.md

 ## Hi there 👋
+- ⚡ Fun fact: I started years ago with an Atari 800 computer learning BASIC.
+It just keeps going from there.
+- Just trying to figure out what all the hype is about github.
+So far, I can't really see much for it.
+- maybe my thoughts will change after I have been here for a while.
 <!--
 **herm812/herm812** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.